Red rainbowfish: Conservation status

-The IUCN Red List classifies Glossolepis incisus as endangered.
+The IUCN Red List classifies Glossolepis incisa as endangered.
 This is because of the rapidly increasing human population around this fish's only natural habitat and introduced species such as tilapia.

 Distribution

 This species is endemic to Lake Sentani and its tributaries near Jayapura in Papua, Indonesia (a range it shares with the related Chilatherina sentaniensis).

 Taxonomy

-Glossolepis incisus is the type species of the genus Glossolepis and was described by Max C.W.
+Glossolepis incisa is the type species of the genus Glossolepis and was described by Max C.W.
 Weber in 1907.
+The name is virtually always misspelt as "incisus."
+However, the genus name (Glossolepis) is feminine, and the specific taxon must follow form.